Sumanyu301/loopai/README.md

 The API implements several security measures:

 - Helmet for HTTP headers security
-- CORS with configurable origins
+- CORS configured to allow all origins (\*)
+- Cross-Origin Resource Sharing (CORS) with credentials support
 - Rate limiting to prevent abuse
 - Input validation for all requests